 Trading using MACD

 The MACD indicator [Moving Average Convergence / Divergence] – was constructed by analyst Gerard Appel in 1979.
 The indicator examines the convergence and divergence of moving averages.
 It is the difference between long-term value and short-term exponential average.
 It belongs to the group of oscillators.

 There are many strategies based on this indicator, it has multiple uses not only on the forex market, it is also used in speculation on stock exchanges.
 It is often one of the components of the EA used in algotrading.
 The most common MACD settings are as follows:

-– in the indicator window we have a histogram (bar graph) MACD where the dotted line is a signaling line, and medium periods are (12,26,9)
+– in the indicator window, we have a histogram (bar graph) MACD where the dotted line is a signalling line, and medium periods are (12,26,9)

 I use a slightly modified indicator in trading:

 - parameters (periods of averages) are respectively (12,26,1)